cmuramaru/Data_Projects_TripleTen/Sprint 4 Project/README.md

 This project analyzes product returns from a retail superstore dataset using Tableau.
 The goal was to identify the scale of the return problem, uncover root causes, and provide a dashboard tool for ongoing monitoring.

+### 🔎 Key Insight: Our return rate is 27.05%, more than double the industry average of 3–10%.
 ### 🎯 Features & Functionality

 `Macro View`: Category-level analysis of return rates and costs.<br>